linrongbin16/colorbox.nvim/README.md

 </details>

-## 🚀 Command
+## 🚀 Usage

+When loading plugin, it will run following steps:

+1. Run the filters, only enable the colors you choose from candidate list.
+See [Filter](#filter).
+2. Register triggers to invoke related policies at a proper timing.
+See [Timing & Policy](#timing--policy).

+When a timing is triggered, it will run following steps:

+1. Run registered policy and choose a colorscheme.
+See [Timing & Policy](#timing--policy).
+2. Refresh the `background` option.
+See [Background](#background).
+3. Run `colorscheme` command to actually apply the colorscheme.

-You can use command `Colorbox` to control the player with below subcommands:
+You can also use command `Colorbox` to control the player with below subcommands:

 - `update`: Update all git submodules.
 - `reinstall`: Clean & re-install all git submodules.